Meet the Team

-Alison is a final year Master of Engineering student in Environmental Engineering and Science at the University of Alberta.
+Alison completed her Master of Engineering student in Environmental Engineering and Science at the University of Albertain May 2022.
 She also holds a Bachelor degree in Biological Sciences with a minor in Chemistry from the University of Alberta.
 Alison’s key interests are in municipal and industrial water and wastewater treatment operations, management of environmental systems, and pollution control.
 Alison will be completing her Capstone research by collaborating with Dr. Arlos and her team on the Bow River projects.
 Outside of her professional life, Alison enjoys backcountry camping, sailing, and spending time with her beloved dog.

 Winter 2022 Dean's Research Award Students

-Katrina is a 2nd Year Civil Engineering co-op undergraduate student at the University of Alberta.
-She is currently working on the mass balance analysis of micropollutant loading into the urban sections of the Bow River in Calgary as her Dean’s Research Award project with the Arlos Research Group for Winter Term 2022.
-She hopes and aspires to connect with the whole team and expand her knowledge in the water resources field of engineering.
+Katrina completed her Dean's Research Award with the Arlos Lab in Winter 2022.
+She worked on the mass balance analysis of micropollutant loading into the urban sections of the Bow River in Calgary .
+She was able to connect with the whole team and expand her knowledge in the water resources field of engineering.
 She loves watching Grey’s Anatomy and The Office while studying!

 Pramaya is an undergraduate co-op student pursuing a BSc in Civil Engineering.
 He is passionate about societal development through use of sustainable water, land and air resources.
-He is currently working on a Dean’s Research award (DRA) with Dr. Arlos visualizing and analyzing trends of Athabasca River Oil Sands Monitoring project.
+For his DRA, he worked with Dr. Arlos visualizing and analyzing trends of Athabasca River Oil Sands Monitoring project.
 Pramaya is a huge soccer fan and enjoys outdoors.

 Former Lab Members

-Kyra is currently involved with Kia's work on Naphthenic Acids in the Athabasca River.
+Kyra was involved with Kia's work on Naphthenic Acids in the Athabasca River.
 She is attending her fourth year of school at the University of Alberta to obtain her BSc. in Civil and Environmental Engineering and is set to finish her degree in the spring of 2023.
-Kyra is a third generation pilot, having completed her private pilots license when she was 17.
+Kyra is a third-generation pilot, having completed her private pilot's license when she was 17.
 She hopes to get more certifications after finishing her engineering degree.
 Kyra enjoys the outdoors and gardening of all types.

 Summer 2021, Fall 2021